Ultrasonic antifouling: Background

 Antifouling (the removal of biofouling) has been attempted since ancient times, initially using wax, tar or asphalt.
-Copper and lead sheathings were later introduced by Phoenicians and Carthaginians."
-The Cutty Sark is one example of such copper sheathing, available to view in Greenwich, England.
+Copper and lead sheathings were later introduced by Phoenicians and Carthaginians.
+The Cutty Sark has one example of such copper sheathing, available to view in Greenwich, England.

 Theory

 Ultrasound

 Ultrasound (ultrasonic) is sound at a frequency high enough that humans can not hear it.
 Sound has a frequency (low to high) and an intensity (quiet to loud).

-Ultrasound is used to clean jewellery, weld rubber, treat abscesses, and sonography.
+Ultrasound is used to clean jewellery, weld rubber, treat abscesses, and perform sonography.
 These applications rely on the interaction of sound with the media through which the sound travels.
-In maritime applications, ultrasound is the key ingredient in sonar; sonar relies on sound at frequences ranging from infrasonic to ultrasonic.
+In maritime applications, ultrasound is the key ingredient in some sonars; sonar relies on sound at frequencies ranging from infrasonic (below human hearing range) to ultrasonic.

 Biofilm

-The three main stages are formation of a conditioning biofilm, microfouling and macrofouling.
-A biofilm is the accretion of single-celled organisms on a surface.
+The three main stages of biofouling are formation of a conditioning biofilm, microfouling, and macrofouling.
+A biofilm is the accretion of single-celled organisms onto a surface.
 This creates a habitat that enables other organisms to establish themselves.
-The conditioning film collects living and dead bacteria, creating the so-called the primary film.
+The conditioning film collects living and dead bacteria, creating the so-called primary film.

 Ultrasonic antifouling

-The two approaches to ultrasonic antifouling are:
+The two approaches to ultrasonic antifouling are cavitation and sub-cavitation.